Fast, high-order numerical evaluation of volume potentials via polynomial density interpolation: Introduction

-The method presented in this work directly evaluates the volume integral~\eqref{eq:vol_pot} using a domain-decomposition framework that discretizes the domain $\Omega$ into non-overlapping patch elements.
-Utilizing Green's third identity, the value of the volume potential at each target point is related to a linear combination of regularized domain integrals, boundary integrals, and a local solution to the PDE that can be explicitly computed in terms of monomial sources.
-The method relies on local interpolants (at this stage, Taylor interpolants of the source function that also incorporate local patch geometry information) of the source function and explicit solutions to the underlying inhomogeneous PDE for those interpolated source functions.
-(The domain discretization patches can also be used to directly construct interpolants over the entirety of the patch, which will be explored further in the full version of the paper.)
+In this work, the volume potential is computed at each target point by utilizing Green's third identity to relate it to a linear combination of regularized domain integrals (over a standard triangularization), boundary integrals, and a local solution to the PDE that can be explicitly computed in terms of monomial sources.
+The method relies on local interpolants of the density function and explicit solutions to the underlying inhomogeneous PDE associated with those interpolated density functions.